kentbrew/dotsnboxes/README.md

 I implemented trails by overlaying the entire screen with a black box at 10% opacity and then printing everything else on top of that at 100%.
 If you're moving, your previous nine impressions will show as a gradually fading trail.

+## Please help!

+If Dots and Boxes appeals, help would be very welcome.
+Games are hard, socket.io is underdocumented, and this was a much more complicated project than I thought it was at first.
+Fork it, fix it, and make it your own!

+Thanks for listening, and special thanks to GitHub for their convert-your-readme-to-a-beautifully-formatted-page functionality, which made this presentation possible.